Rümeysa Kadak: Professional career

 During her college years, she worked in the media sector: TRT World and Daily Sabah.
 She later taught English at Çamlıca İmam Hatip High School and Çamlıca private primary school.

 Political career

 In 2017, she became the youngest member of AK Party's (Justice and Development Party) executive board.

-After the Turkish constitutional referendum that enabled people between age 18 and 25 to join politics officially in Turkey, Kadak became the first and youngest official politician in Turkey with her enrollment to politics as an executive member of AK Party, the ruling party in Turkey.
+After the Turkish constitutional referendum that enabled people between age 18 and 25 to be member of parliament in Turkey, Kadak became the first and youngest official politician in Turkey with her enrollment to politics as an executive member of AK Party, the ruling party in Turkey.

 In late 2017, she was appointed the vice-president of AK Party's Civil Society and Public Relations branch.

 In the parliamentary election held in June 2018, Kadak was elected as the Deputy for Istanbul.
 She became the youngest-ever deputy in Turkey.
 She has a seat in the Presidential Council of the Grand National Assembly of Turkey as the Clerk Member.